 Upcoming & Recent Events:

-2nd November 2017, Reading from The Paths of Survival (followed by a round table discussion with Oliver Taplin), Lecture Theatre, APGRD, St Giles, Oxford, 5-6.30 pm.
+2nd November 2017, Reading from The Paths of Survival (followed by a round table discussion with Laura Swift & Oliver Taplin), APGRD, Ioannou Centre, St Giles, Oxford, 5-6.30 pm.
+More information here

 6th October 2017, Agenda Literary Festival, Mayfield School, Mayfield, East Sussex: ‘Carpenters in Song’, Reading from Letting Go (with Mimi Khalvati & Patricia McCarthy), Mayfield School Concert Hall, 6.46-8.30 pm.